-This fourth Redistricting meeting will consider new alternatives prepared as a result of the feedback gleaned from the October 14, 2021 meeting.
+The Board will consider new map versions at their November 16, 2021 regular meeting.
 New map alternatives will be provided on the website under "Draft Maps" and on the GIS Redistricting Hub Site.
-The date, time, and access information for the workshop is being provided by the agenda and on the redistricting webpage more than five days before the hearing or workshop.
+The date, time, and access information for the hearing is being provided by the agenda and on the redistricting webpage more than five days prior.
 Public testimony in writing is encouraged, and public comment will take place as part of the workshop.
-Residents, including those in underrepresented communities and non-English speaking communities, are encouraged to participate in the redistricting public review process.
+In accordance with California Elections Code Sec.
+21508: Residents, including those in underrepresented communities and non-English speaking communities, are encouraged to participate in the redistricting public review process.

 The workshop will be recorded and the recording will be available to the public on the webpage within two weeks after the public workshop.
-This is the third in a series of public workshops to inform the community and to receive public input on the redistricting process.
+This is the fifth in a series of public workshops to inform the community and to receive public input on the redistricting process.
 The first occurred on June 4, 2021 at 9 a.m.
 (Legistar Item #21-0917), the second occurred on August 4, 2021 at 6 p.m.
-(Legistar Item #21-1617).
+(Legistar Item #21-1617), and the fourth on November 3, 2021 at 9 a.m.
+(Legistar Item #21-1713).

-Following the workshops and the finalization of map alternatives, an ordinance for map adoption will be recommended for approval at a regular Board meeting.
+Following the workshops and the finalization of map alternatives, maps will be presented for the Board's consideration and an ordinance for map adoption will be recommended for approval at a regular Board meeting.